-16.4.1.
+- 16.4.1.
 The substitute goods do not have to be identical with those called for under the contract.
-Comment 2 to § 2-712 specifies that the goods must be "commercially usable as reasonable substitutes under the circumstances of the particular case."
+Comment 2 to § 2-712 specifies that the goods must be "commercially usable as reasonable substitutes under the circumstances of the particular case." - 16.4.2.

-16.4.2.
 The buyer is not obligated to cover; the buyer may choose another remedy.
 However, if buyer fails to cover, buyer will not be able to recover those consequential damages which could have been mitigated by cover.
 See Comment 3 to § 2-712.

-16.4.3.
+For example, assume the seller knew that the buyer planned to resell the goods for a profit.
+The buyer could not recover the profit lost on the resale if the seller did not attempt to cover. - 16.4.3.
 See generally Annotation, What Constitutes "cover" Upon Breach by Seller Under UCC § 2-712(1), 79 A.L.R.
 4th 844 (1990).

 Problem 16-3.
 Brianna has agreed to purchase a temperature-regulated wine storage unit, the Vintner's Deluxe, for \$1,000 plus a \$50 delivery fee from Serena's Cellars, payable on delivery.
 The unit has a glass door, black framing, and a burgundy interior, to match Brianna's redecorated kitchen.
-The temperature is 68° at the top (for red wine), and 48° at the bottom (for white wine).
+The temperature is 68 at the top (for red wine), and 48 at the bottom (for white wine).
 The delivery crew arrives the next day with a large box marked "Vintner's Deluxe," but when the unit is removed, it turns out to have a burnt orange interior instead of a burgundy interior, which clashes terribly with Brianna's decor.
 Brianna rejects the cooler.
 Serena calls later in the day and tells Brianna that she can't find any units with a burgundy interior; the manufacturer has stopped making that color line.
 Desperate to have the wine storage unit installed by the time of her scheduled "kitchen warming" party next weekend, Brianna starts looking on E-bay.
 After hours of searching, she finally finds a Vintner's Deluxe with a burgundy interior.
 She purchases it for \$1,200, plus \$25 in shipping and insurance costs.

-1. What is the measure of Brianna's damages against Serena's Cellars under § 2-712(2)?

-2. What if the cooling unit which Brianna eventually bought for \$1,200 was not the exact same model as she had originally contracted for with Serena's Cellars; instead, it has capacity for 15 bottles of wine instead of 12 bottles of wine, but it was the only model she could find in the right colors?
+- 1. What is the measure of Brianna's damages against Serena's Cellars under § 2-712(2)? - 2.
+What if the cooling unit which Brianna eventually bought for \$1,200 was not the exact same model as she had originally contracted for with Serena's Cellars; instead, it has capacity for 15 bottles of wine instead of 12 bottles of wine, but it was the only model she could find in the right colors? - 16.5.

-16.5.
 Buyer's Remedy of Market Price Damages.
 As an alternative to the remedy of cover, § 2-713 allows buyer to recover damages for seller's failure to deliver or repudiation.
 The measure of damages is calculated using the following formula: